freedomofpress/securedrop-workstation/README.md

 `sd-svs` contains scripts and configuration for the viewing station VM.
 These include a script to handle incoming, decrypted files during the submission handling process, and desktop configuration files to make this VM open all files in a disposable VM.

-`decrypt` contains scripts for configuring the system's disposable VM for handling decryption.
-These get used while configuring the systemwide disposable VM.
+`decrypt` contains scripts for the VMs handing decryption.
+These get used both while configuring the systemwide disposable VM, and when provisioning the `sd-gpg` split GPG VM.
+These should probably be separated into two directories- one for `sd-gpg` and one for the disposable VM config.

+`config.json.orig` is an example config file for the provisioning process.
+Before use, you should copy it to `config.json`, and adjust to reflect your environment.

+`run.sh` is used to provision the entire SecureDrop installation.

+`reset.sh` will remove all traces of a SecureDrop installation from your Qubes.

 ### Using this repo